vcsjones/AuthenticodeLint/README.md

 More information and options are available using `-help`.

+# Documentation

+Documentation for usage and for each rule is documented [on the wiki](https://github.com/vcsjones/AuthenticodeLint/wiki).

 # Goals

 The purpose of this tool is not to validate that everything uses the strongest signature algorithms